harvard-team-pivot/epilepsy-prediction/milestone45/Predicting Seizures and Epilepsy Milestones 4 & 5.md

 KNN to fill blanks/none/NA

+refactoring functions

 Future models will not be valid with linear regression due to categorical nature of the data (even though it's encoded with values)

 We may need to add more features from the additional later.